Blog Posts in August 2009

 - Others thought the router would generate a type-1 LSA per interface.
 Wrong: an OSPF router generates only a single type-1 LSA per area.

-To clarify these issues, I wrote an article in the CT3 wiki documenting how the type-1 (router) LSA describes various interface types and inter-router links.
+To clarify these issues, I wrote an article documenting how the type-1 (router) LSA describes various interface types and inter-router links.